 Google Docs are set up to report most of our outreach activities.
 At our monthly MCSAP coordination meetings progress toward all our goals listed above are evaluated in terms what have we accomplished and what was the effectiveness of sharing our messages.
 Upcoming events are scheduled and preparations are made so we have the proper messaging, personnel, and supplies ready for the event.
-All activities are tracked and reported on the MCSAP Coordination meeting repor and our quarterly grant reports.
-We anticipate we will have no issues accomplishing these goals as the pandemic restrictions continue to lift.
+All activities are tracked and reported on the MCSAP Coordination meeting report and our quarterly grant reports.
+We anticipate we will have no issues accomplishing these goals as the pandemic restrictions have mostly been lifted.